Workiva/react_testing_library/doc/migration_guides/expectations.md

 Common assertion patterns related to asynchronicity of a component are:

 1. Verifying data changes as expected after async interactions
-1. Ensuring async event handlers occur (and happen in the correct order)
+1. Ensuring async event handlers are called (and happen in the correct order)
 1. Waiting for asynchronous and transitioning UI to display

 There are undoubtedly more patterns, but speaking with broad strokes, those are the most common that occur.
 RTL is focused on the DOM, meaning that if an async test wasn't (and shouldn't be) verifying something async changed the DOM, then the test may not need to be migrated.
-A global exception to that is if the test relies on a platform class based component's instance (by accessing props, state, APIs, etc), at some point it will need to be migrated so that it doesn't rely on the instance itself.
+A global exception to that is if the test relies on a class based component's instance (by accessing props, state, APIs, etc) and that component is being converted to a functional component.
+If that's the case, at some point it will need to be migrated so that it doesn't rely on the instance itself.

 To help know if the test needs to be migrated, we can walk through every broad stroke pattern.

 ### Verifying Data Changes as Expected

 This case is likely the trickiest as it may rely on the component instance itself to verify the data.
 If the data is purely an implementation detail, it may not need to be verified in the first place.
-Assuming it does need to be verified, identify what the use case is and who the user of that use case is would be the first step.
+Assuming it does need to be verified, the first step is identifying what the use case is and who the user is.
 Usually the user will either be application users or developers.
 Both cases are described below:

 - Developers: if the use case for the test is one for developers, then UI may not be involved and the test may not need to be migrated.
-The exception is if the test is relying on a class instance, in which case the test needs to be reworked to avoid that, but generally the new DOM related matchers do not come into play.
+In that case, the new RTL APIs may not come into play.
+The exception is if the test is relying on a class instance, which needs to be migrated.
+When migrating away from the class instance, the best path forward may include checking the UI.
 - Application users: these users rely on DOM changes to know something has happened, which means the test should be reworked to verify the DOM.
 See the [async DOM assertions section below](#async-dom-assertions-in-rtl).

 ### Ensuring Async Event Handlers Are Called

-Most of the time, this case passes in callbacks or connects the component to a store and then interacts with the component.
-After that, the callbacks or store are checked to ensure something happened after waiting.
-Assuming the test does not rely on a component's instance method and doesn't need to verify a UI change, then the test pattern is still solid and doesn't have anything to migrate.
+Most of the time, this case passes callbacks to a component or connects the component to a store.
+After that, the component is interacted with and the callbacks or store are checked after a wait to make sure something changed.
+Assuming the test does not rely on a component's instance and doesn't need to verify a UI change, then the test pattern is still solid and doesn't have any assertions to migrate.

 Another consideration here though is whether the test _should_ have a UI verification.
 Even if the use case is focused on a developer, who is less concerned with the UI itself (at least compared to an application user), it may be more precise to say that the developer should expect event X before UI shows or event Y after UI shows.
 If that's the case, a UI expectation could be added to the test.